Alaxouche/Wunduniik/README.md

 ![image](https://i.redd.it/tnpyve3el7291.png)

 4- If you want to add your presets, follow the instructions directly on the [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) mod page.

+#### DLSS

+For a performance matter, I higly recommend you to install the [DLSS mod support for ENB](https://www.patreon.com/PureDark), that is paywalled (thats why i can't use it in the list directly) as it's still in development.

+##### What is DLSS?

+DLSS is an upscaling method use by Nvidia cards (there are equivalents for AMD and Intels) that works by lowering your game resolution and then upscaling it to the original resolution using AI.
+This means that if you play originally on a 2K resolution, DLSS will lower for example to FHD and then using AI upscale, imitate the 2K resolution.
+This method tricks the graphic card so this means you will have a significant amount of performance gain with minimal visual loss.
+With ENB Support, you can gain up to 20-30fps on good machines.

+##### Installing and configuring DLSS

 ## Using The List